 Straight lines and equilateral triangles

 With shift you can bring order out of chaos.
-By holding down shift when you create a shape or a line, you will ensure it stays perfectly regular.
+By holding down shift when you create a shape or a line in PowerPoint, you will ensure it stays perfectly regular.
 Circles obey pi, squares are square, and lines are perfectly straight (or diagonal).

 This also works when you resize an object.
 Holding down shift when resizing an object will ensure it keeps its proportions so your figures don’t become overly lean, or obese…